Pierre-Yves Corthals: Career

 After competing in karting, Corthals began racing in the Belgian Renault Clio Cup in 1994, which he went on to win for three consecutive years between 1995 and 1997, and won it again in 2000 and 2004.
 He won the International Clio Cup in 2001, ahead of Alessandro Balzan and Jeroen Bleekemolen.

-In 2001 he competed in two rounds of the European Touring Car Championship, once for BMW Team RBM at Donington Park, and once for Carly Motorsport at Circuit de Spa-Francorchamps, finishing the first race in sixth place.
+In 2001, Corthals competed in two rounds of the European Touring Car Championship, once for BMW Team RBM at Donington Park, and once for Carly Motorsport at Circuit de Spa-Francorchamps, finishing the first race in sixth place.

 Corthals began competing in the World Touring Car Championship in 2006, for JAS Motorsport in a Honda Accord, finishing seventh in the Independents' Trophy.

-He moved onto Exagon Engineering in 2007, driving a SEAT León.
+Corthals moved onto Exagon Engineering in 2007, driving a SEAT León.
 He improved to finish third in the Independents' Trophy standings.
 He remained with Exagon for 2008, finishing fourth in the Independents' standings.
 He did not return in 2009, instead competing in the Belgian Touring Car Series.

 Corthals is a regular competitor in the 24 Hours of Spa.